Welcome to the VRX Foundation!

 Our Students Our Future

-John Assad - class of '23 (NBHS)
+John Assad - class of '23 (FHS)

 My name is John Assad and I am graduating in the class of 2023 from Freedom High School in Bethlehem, PA.
 Next year I will be attending King’s College in Wilkes Barre for their 5 year accelerated Physician Assistant Program.
 I enjoy playing sports such as basketball, baseball and volleyball, and love getting involved in my church and community through fundraisers and volunteering!!!